BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

 		"FlatJammingChance": 1.0, - Chance of jamming weapon after fire.
 1.0 is jamm always.
 Unjamming logic implemented as in WeaponRealizer
-		"DamageVariance": 20, - Simple damage variance as implemented in WeaponRealizer "DistantVariance": 0.3, - Distance damage variance as implemented in WeaponRealizer "DistantVarianceReversed": false - Set is distance damage variance is reversed }]
+		"DamageVariance": 20, - Simple damage variance as implemented in WeaponRealizer "DistantVariance": 0.3, - Distance damage variance as implemented in WeaponRealizer "DistantVarianceReversed": false, - Set is distance damage variance is reversed "Cooldown": 2, - number of rounds weapon will be unacceptable after fire this mode "AIHitChanceCap": 0.3 - AI will choose mode with minimal delta |current toHit with this mode - AIHitChanceCap|
+	}]